Firework Categories, Classifications & Safety Distances

 The spectator and “retire immediately” distances are exactly that, they do not relate to anything else.
 In short, there is no distance requirement to structures such as buildings, greenhouses, trees, sheds and so on.

 Common sense should be used depending on the firework type.
 Some items will fire projectiles into the air so ensure there is nothing directly over the firework.
 Fallout can include card tubes, paper and possibly some burning material, plus a stick in the case of rockets and most of this material will travel with the wind.
-We cover this in more detail in our Setting Up Fireworks guides.
+I cover this in more detail in the Setting Up Fireworks guides.

 How strict are these distances?